-Licensures and/or credentials may be attained based on the interests of the student, such as the Licensed Professional Counselor (LPC), Certified Rehabilitation Counselor (CRC), National Certified Counselor (NCC), Licensed Mental Health Counselor (LMHC), Licensed Clinical Addiction Specialist (LCAS), etc.
+Licensures and/or credentials may be attained based on the interests of the student, such as the Licensed Clinical Mental Health Counselor (LCMHC), Certified Rehabilitation Counselor (CRC), National Certified Counselor (NCC), Licensed Clinical Addiction Specialist (LCAS), etc.

 Many students in our program work part-time while attending school full time.
 It takes good time management skills and organization, but it is possible.

 The deadline to apply for admission in the fall semester is listed on the CRMH website